Treatment for schizophrenia

-Schizophrenia is a chronic, severe, debilitating mental illness characterized by disordered thoughts, abnormal behaviors, and anti-social behaviors.
+Schizophrenia is a chronic, severe, and debilitating mental illness characterized by disordered thoughts, abnormal behaviors, and anti-social behaviors.
 It is a psychotic disorder, meaning the person with schizophrenia does not identify with reality at times.
 People with schizophrenia often have problems doing well in society, at work, at school, and in relationships.
-They might feel frightened and withdrawn and could appear to have lost touch with reality.
+They might feel frightened and withdrawn and appear to have lost touch with reality.
 This lifelong disease can’t be cured but can be controlled with proper treatment.

-Contrary to popular belief, schizophrenia is not a split or multiple personalities.
+Contrary to popular belief, schizophrenia is not a split or multiple personality.
 Schizophrenia involves psychosis, a type of mental illness in which a person can’t tell what’s real from what’s imagined.
 At times, people with psychotic disorders lose touch with reality.
 The world may seem like a jumble of confusing thoughts, images, and sounds.
 Their behavior may be very strange and even shocking.
 A sudden change in personality and behavior, which happens when people who have it lose touch with reality, is called a psychotic episode.

 What causes schizophrenia?